JaredReisinger/sensorpush-proxy/docs/docker.md

 Use `docker pull jaredreisinger/sensorpush-proxy` to retrieve the Docker image.

-> _**NOTE:** Version 0.1.0 of the Docker image (the current latest version) does **not** include an SSL certificates, which means that you will more than likely see certificate failures when you attempt to use the `query` or `proxy` sub-commands.
+> ~~_**NOTE:** Version 0.1.0 of the Docker image (the current latest version) does **not** include any SSL certificates, which means that you will more than likely see certificate failures when you attempt to use the `query` or `proxy` sub-commands.
 For now, bind-mount the host's `/etc/ssl/certs` directory into the container, or build a new image that includes these files.
-I'm working on a fix that will ensure the standard CA root certs are included in the default image._
+I'm working on a fix that will ensure the standard CA root certs are included in the default image._~~
+>
+> _**UPDATE:** This is fixed as of **v0.1.1**, but note that you can still bind-mount `/etc/ssl/certs` or build a new image if you encounter CA/certification issues._

 ### Discover sensor IDs